About Counseling and Anxiety Treatment

 My way of working with people is highly integrative, combining strategies from Behavioral-Cognitive, Mindfulness, Humanistic, Family Systems, Psychodynamic, and Spiritual, in a manner that best fits the individual’s needs.
 Since everyone is a little different, I do not use a cookie-cutter approach, and will tailor the treatment to best fit your needs and goals.

 In addition, I am very informed about the use of nutritional supplements for anxiety conditions.
 In 2001 I received a certificate in Health Psychology.
+In 2018 I became certified in Integrative Medicine for Mental Health.
 I am able to make recommendations regarding nutrition and supplements that will benefit your treatment of anxiety and overall health.
 If you have medical conditions in addition to the anxiety I can refer you to a wholistic practitioner or a psychiatrist, depending on your needs and preferences.

 I work with individuals, couples, families or groups.
 The type of issues dealt with include:

 - Severe anxiety, panic, agoraphobia, social anxiety and post-traumatic stress

 - Childhood and adolescent anxiety

 - Relationship difficulties – couple, marital, family or work-related